hecrp/Twitch-Battle-Royale-Bot/README.md

 ## Overview

-This is a Python-based Twitch bot that hosts a simulated battle royale between chat participants.
-Once activated, up to 10 participants can join the battle.
-After registration, the battle begins with two random participants facing off every 25 seconds in an epic DnD-style dice roll battle.
-The battle continues until only one user remains, who is declared the winner.
+This is a Python-based Twitch bot that hosts a simulated battle royale between chat users.
+Once activated, up to 30 participants by default can join the battle.
+When the game is ready and started, two random participants facing off every few seconds in an epic DnD-style dice roll battle.
+But wait!
+Random events can also spawn between battles, applying benefitial or detrimental bonuses that can change the course of a random participant's next fight.
+Battle Royale fights and events continue until only one user remains, who is declared the winner.
 The bot also tracks kills and the highest dice roll for each participant.

 ## Features

 - Manual activation by the administrator.
-- Allows up to 10 participants to join.
+- Allows up to a given maximum number of participants to join.
 - Simulates a battle royale with dice rolls and random weapons.
+- Simulate random events between fights.
 - Tracks kills and the highest roll for each participant.
-- Displays final stats after the battle concludes.

 ## Setup and Installation